palkan/anyway_config/README.md

 ejson decrypt config/secrets.ejson
 ```

-You can customise the JSON namespace under which a loader searches for configuration via `loader_options`:
+You can customize the JSON namespace under which a loader searches for configuration via `loader_options`:

 ```ruby
 class MyConfig < Anyway::Config